-Customer service text examples: 20 templates to deliver a great customer experience
+Customer service text examples: 27 templates to deliver a great customer experience

 With customer expectations at an all-time high, customer service teams must pull out all the stops to ensure an excellent customer experience.
 Your interactions must not only be efficient, effective, and authentic, but you must be available through customers’ preferred channel: text.

 Customer service teams that use SMS effectively can save tons of time without sacrificing service levels.
-And while you may use text messaging in some capacity, you may not be realizing its full potential — especially if you haven’t embraced automation and are retyping the same responses to frequently asked questions.
+And while you may use text messaging in some capacity, you may not be realize its full potential — especially if you haven’t embraced automation and are retyping the same responses to frequently asked questions.

 Text messaging templates for customer service